 KPMG comments on today’s inflation figures

-“Inflation eases but this may not be enough for the Bank of England to change course” says Yael Selfin, Chief Economist at KPMG UK.
+“Inflation figures may not sway the Bank of England away from raising interest rates tomorrow” says Yael Selfin, Chief Economist at KPMG UK.

 For media enquiries, please contact:

 About KPMG UK

 KPMG LLP, a UK limited liability partnership, operates from 20 offices across the UK with approximately 17,000 partners and staff.
 The UK firm recorded a revenue of £2.72 billion in the year ended 30 September 2022.

 KPMG is a global organisation of independent professional services firms providing Audit, Legal, Tax and Advisory services.
 It operates in 143 countries and territories with more than 265,000 partners and employees working in member firms around the world.
 Each KPMG firm is a legally distinct and separate entity and describes itself as such.
 KPMG International Limited is a private English company limited by guarantee.
 KPMG International Limited and its related entities do not provide services to clients.